Where Have All The Good Men Gone? How To Meet Guys

 Does anyone have the ETA?
 The postcode?
 The web domain?
 Or the best dating app details, please?

-The truth of course is that where have all the good men gone isn’t the question you should be asking.
-As much as it would be nice if all the ‘good’ (and I guess by this we mean single, honest, decent guys) stood together in one place, unilaterally agreed to wearing a green light badge, or all formed a consortium and then joined one dating app… this of course not how things work.
+The truth, of course, is that where have all the good men gone isn’t the question you should be asking.
+As much as it would be nice if all the ‘good’ (and I guess by this we mean single, honest, decent guys) stood together in one place, unilaterally agreed to wear a green light badge, or all formed a consortium and then joined one dating app… this of course not how things work.

 Love isn’t straightforward: it’s tangential.

 The idea behind where have all the good men gone is a dating red herring.
 How we choose to talk about love create our expectations of what love should be like in reality.
 If we fall for the belief that as women it’s about ‘turning up’ somewhere (& probably looking pretty) we are on a wild goose chase looking for a location for love.
 Of course, I’m going to be annoying and say it’s a state of mind.
 Not a physical location.
 There’s no special hobby, holiday or bar that attracts all the great guys.